zzz0906/LeetCode/README.md

 Union set?
 Or bfs and give some flags?

 yes, bfs is correct.
 Flag each node of the graph as -1 and bfs each time and iterate to find the next '1' of the graph.

+## 201. Bitwise AND of Numbers Range

+the bit of each number can and together.

+0
+1
+10
+11
+100 4
+101
+110
+111
+1000 8
+10000 16
+32
+64
+2 4 8

+I found that it's clear that the interval contains the

+if there are 2^n and 2^(n+1) in the range then we can know the reason!

+if the length(binary form of start) - length(binary form of end) >= 1 which means it's zero!

+If else then we need to compute start-end's answer;

+AC!